 St John the Baptist Church at Penshurst is an Anglican parish church in the Diocese of Rochester.
-Presided over by the Reverand Tom Holme, (who also covers the two other churches in Penshurst), St John’s plays an active role in the community through regular church services and other events held in the church and through offering pastoral help to those in need.
+The church plays an active role in the community through regular church services and other events held in the church and through offering pastoral help to those in need.

-The church of St. John the Baptist which will soon have witnessed at least 900 years of Christian life in Penshurst.
-I do hope that that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
-You will be most warmly welcomed.
+The historic church of St John the Baptist will soon have witnessed at least 900 years of Christian life in Penshurst.
+I hope that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
+You will be most welcome.

 About Penshurst Church

-A church has stood here since 1115, at the centre of a cluster of buildings, including manor house, guild house and rectory, all still surviving.
-Listed grade 1, the church helps tell a country’s story through the eyes of single village – through its courtiers, soldiers, statesmen, politicians or priests whose lives appear on memorials or through its changing architecture, brasses, carvings, effiigies and windows.
+A church has stood here since 1115, at the centre of a cluster of buildings, including the manor house, guild house and rectory, all still surviving.
+Listed grade 1, the church helps tell a country’s story through the eyes of a single village – through its courtiers, soldiers, statesmen, politicians or priests whose lives appear on memorials or through its changing architecture, brasses, carvings, effigies and windows.

 St John the Baptist Church, Penshurst